Designing For Your Users

 Four phases of user-centered design:

-In short, we focus on the following four principals to make the product more user-friendly:
+In short, we focus on the following four principles to make the product more user-friendly:

 Increase comprehension by reducing visual complexity by careful use of color, good grouping and labeling and matching screen flow to task flow.

-Simplify decision making by providing consistent controls, provide previews and natural response mapping.
+Simplify decision-making by providing consistent controls, previews and natural response mapping.
 Ask yourself what makes it more natural for your user.
 If it feels unnatural, don’t do it!

 Reduce memory load to make options visible, design for recognition, not recall, and provide defaults.